 Students accepted in this program will learn from Clarkson faculty, all of whom are distinguished scholars who have worked in the Adirondacks.
 Students will be in session with Adirondack Park leaders, policy makers, residents and business owners and learn from peers in mentored team projects.
 Focus is on the Adirondack Park’s social and natural sciences: its expansive wilderness, residents, governing agencies, economics, organizations and businesses that shape policies and commerce.

-Students can attend a fall or spring semester that begins with a three-week "Sense of Place" course, followed by two six-week blocks that run two courses concurrently.
+Students will attend a fall semester that begins with a three-week "Sense of Place" course, followed by two six-week blocks that run two courses concurrently.
 The final week of the semester, students present their integrated research projects back on Clarkson’s campus.